bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 These rules must be compatible with each other: any paradoxes (like a system set inside of itself, or a system that must run both before and after a set) will result in a runtime panic with a helpful error message.

 As long as you can construct the type of a system set, you can both order your systems relative to it, and configure its behavior even after it has been initialized elsewhere!
 Crucially system configuration is strictly additive: you cannot _remove_ rules added elsewhere.
-This is both a "anti-spaghetti" and "plugin privacy" consideration.
+This is both an "anti-spaghetti" and "plugin privacy" consideration.
 When this rule is combined with Rust's robust type privacy rules, plugin authors can make careful decisions about which exact invariants need to be upheld, and reorganize code and systems internally without breaking consumers.

 ### Directly Schedule Exclusive Systems